 So it should be no surprise the name Jumbo has come to mean anything that is extra-large.

 Who needs to fly to Mars to see if there’s life when there’s a UFO Landing Pad … in Canada.
-No kidding!!

 This structure located in the small town of St. Paul Alberta, was built as a Centennial project in 1967 to commemorate Canada’s 100th birthday.